-Student must have taken a minimum of four courses and completed all AHS requirements earing a GPA of 3.0 or higher.
+Student must have taken a minimum of four courses and completed all AHS requirements earning a GPA of 3.0 or higher with no grades lower than a B.

 AHS HONOR SCHOLAR

 Student must have taken a minimum of four courses and completed all AHS requirements earning a GPA of 4.0.